dynawo/dynaflow-launcher/README.md

 ## Developement standard
 ### Check style
 The check style, based on Dynawo's, is based on a [clang-format file](https://clang.llvm.org/docs/ClangFormatStyleOptions.html) using [clang-format](https://clang.llvm.org/docs/ClangFormat.html).

-It is recommended for developpers to apply it before commiting to ensure coherence with future developpements.
+The check style is checked before commiting.
+This check is performed by hooks.
+This hook is installed automatically when using the script myEnvDFL.sh with any option.
+The commit will be refused if formatting was not applied to the commited file.

 ### SCM
 git commits have a standard pattern, similar to the one in Dynawo core.
 This pattern can be checked by hooks.